TrustedBSD – MAC BIBA Policy

 # setpmac biba/low setfmac biba/high /home/MacUser/test4

-To explain what we just did, remember that we do not have access to physically go into the directory, but since we know what file we want to change, we can still write a label to it when making the process equal to the object integrity.
-Had we tried to do this without setting the process integrity, we would have failed, and gained an error.
+To explain what we just did, remember that we do not have access to physically go into the directory.
+Since we know what file we want to change, we can still write a label to it when making the process equal to the object integrity.
+If we tried to do this without setting the process integrity, we would have failed, and gained an error.
 So, now that we have changed the label of that file, let’s take a look at it.

 # setpmac biba/low ls -lZ MacUser/ total 8 -rw-r--r-- 1 root MacUser biba/low 0 Jul 31 12:47 test2 -rw-r--r-- 1 MacUser MacUser biba/low 0 Jul 31 13:04 test3 -rw-r--r-- 1 MacUser MacUser biba/high 0 Jul 31 13:09 test4 -rw-r--r-- 1 MacUser MacUser biba/low 0 Jul 31 13:05 test5